garylirocks/quickrefs/azure-monitor.markdown

 - **Environment separation**: eg. shorter retention period for non-prod workspaces
 - **Geography**:
   - Put workspace in the same region as workloads, so outages in one region won't affect another region
-  - There are small charges for outbound data transfer, usually not an issue
+  - There are small charges for egress data transfer to another region, but usually not an issue

 *Usually no need to split because of scale or multiple teams (unless they are completely self-managed without central IT team)*

-Scale and ingestion volume:
+#### Scale and ingestion volume

 - Workspace are **NOT limited** in storage space, so no need to split workspaces due to scale.
 - There is a default ingestion rate limit (6GB/minute) to protect from spikes and floods situations.